Acts Chapter Two

 Acts 2:43

-Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles.
+Everyone was filled with awe, and many miracles and signs took place through the emissaries.

 Does the phrase "filled with awe" describe you and your relationship with Jesus Christ?
 For me, just the fact that the Son of God left heaven to come and suffer in my place fills me with awe.
 Then, you add on the fact that God knew that it was going to be necessary even before the fall of man in the garden.
 That is filled with awe to me.
 The last part of the verse goes on to say that wonders happened through the apostles.
 Sometimes, I wonder if we realize that God did not stop doing amazing things after the apostles were gone.
 Is God doing wonders and miraculous signs with your life?
 Are people coming to Christ by watching your example?
 God is still into using his people to change the world.
 If you are his, then he wants to do wonders and miraculous signs through your life.